About

 Her films focus on socio-political issues in East Asia, particularly women’s narratives and diary films, and have been shown at festivals including FOTOGENIA (Mexico City), VASTLAB (Los Angeles), and the Oregon International Short Film Festival.

-Participating Artist of the art guerrilla: Zones of Estrangement
+Participating artist of the art guerrilla: Zones of Estrangement

 Siqing Zhan